Planning a trip to Houston? One of the most popular cities in Texas and the largest cities in the U.S.

 These Houston travel tips for your trip itinerary are the perfect way to make sure that you’ve got the real local scoop on what it’s like to visit Houston and how to make sure your travel plans are a success, rather than a series of unfortunate Texas events!

 It’s hard to think of Houston as a travel destination but it’s not bad for a weekend vacation or short holiday.
 World nomads and entrepreneurs come through here all the time.
 The low cost of living and impressive job opportunities have made it a worthwhile destination.
 Finding cheap flights here is easy.
 You can take any number of guided tours, or just explore on your own.
+This city even has amazing spots for paddle boarding if you are looking for something more physically active.
 From transportation to attractions to sightseeing and general need-to-knows, enjoy these travel tips for Houston from someone who loves visiting this great city in Texas!

 1. Rent a Car